-- 2.1 ASTM D6216 (IBR, see § 60.17) is the reference for design specifications, manufacturer's performance specifications, and test procedures.
-The opacity monitor manufacturer must periodically select and test an opacity monitor, that is representative of a group of monitors produced during a specified period or lot, for conformance with the design specifications in ASTM D6216.
-The opacity monitor manufacturer must test each opacity monitor for conformance with the manufacturer's performance specifications in ASTM D6216.
-Note: If the initial certification of the opacity monitor occurred before [the effective date of the final rule] using ASTM D6216-98, D6216-03, D6216-07, or D6216-12, it is not necessary to recertify using ASTM D6216-20. \ - 3.1 All definitions and discussions from section 3 of ASTM D6216 are applicable to PS-1. - 6.1 Continuous Opacity Monitoring System.
-You, as owner or operator, are responsible for purchasing an opacity monitor that meets the specifications of ASTM D6216, including a suitable data recorder or automated data acquisition handling system.
-Example data recorders include an analog strip chart recorder or more appropriately an electronic data acquisition and reporting system with an input signal range compatible with the analyzer output.
+2.1 ASTM D6216-20 (IBR, see § 60.17) is the reference for design specifications, manufacturer's performance specifications, and test procedures.
+The opacity monitor manufacturer must periodically select and test an opacity monitor, that is representative of a group of monitors produced during a specified period or lot, for conformance with the design specifications in conformance with the manufacturer's performance specifications in ASTM D6216-20.
+Note: If the initial certification of the opacity monitor occurred before [INSERT the effective date of the final rule] using D6216-98, D6216-03, D6216-07, or D6216-12, it is not necessary to recertify using D6216-20.